unza-speech-lab/zambezi-voice/README.md

   <p> To build speech and language data resources for under-resourced languages of Zambia that will:.</p>
 </div>

-  - enable development of speech and language technologies like:
+  - enable development of speech and language technologies:
     - Speech Recognition (ASR)
     - Machine Translation (MT)
     - Speech Translation (ST)